yushulx/cmake-cpp-barcode-qrcode/litecam/README.md

 # LiteCam

 LiteCam is a lightweight, cross-platform library for capturing RGB frames from cameras and displaying them.
-Designed with simplicity and ease of integration in mind, LiteCam supports Windows and Linux platforms.
+Designed with simplicity and ease of integration in mind, LiteCam supports **Windows**, **Linux** and **macOS** platforms.

 ## Demo Video
 - Linux Virtual Machine